Canadian History

 What is in Common Between a Medieval Town of Honfleur and Quebec?

 Medieval French Town Honfleur entices you from the first glimpse.
 My favourite eye-catchers included narrow cobbled streets, manicured houses of Old Bassin harbour that squeeze one another and old mossy walls of the church of Saint-Etienne.
-But only after I left Honfleur did I learn that one of the greatest figures in the Canadian history and "The Father of New France", Samuel de Champlain set sails to Canada from Honfleur to found Quebec City in 1608.
+But only after I left Honfleur did I learn that one of the greatest figures in Canadian history and "The Father of New France", Samuel de Champlain set sail to Canada from Honfleur to found Quebec City in 1608.

-Honfleur was one of the first permanent settlements of Norsemen or Vikings established in 9th century in what is now known as Normandy.
+Honfleur was one of the first permanent settlements of Norsemen or Vikings established in the 9th century in what is now known as Normandy.

 Honfleur made its name during the Hundred Years War in 1337 - 1453 when its possession had been changing back and forth between the Kingdom of England and the Kingdom of France.